Snaacky/thewiki/docs/tutorials/mpv.md

 ==- Manually Installing MPV
 1. Grab the topmost file from [here](https://sourceforge.net/projects/mpv-player-windows/files/64bit/).

 2. Extract it into a folder.
-   !!!warning
 This folder cannot be changed after installation.
 If you want to change it after installation, you'll have to uninstall and then reinstall it in the new location.
-   !!!

 3. Navigate to the `installer` folder.

 4. Inside the `installer` folder you'll find `mpv-install.bat`, run this as an administrator.
-   !!!
 If you want to read about what `mpv-install.bat` does, visit [here](https://github.com/rossy/mpv-install).
-   !!!

 5. After it's done, you'll get a prompt to open Control Panel and set MPV as the default player.